EnhancedNetwork/TOHE-Docs/FAQ.md

 <details>
 <summary><b><font color=gray>How can I access Beta & Alpha Builds?</font></b></summary>

-1. Anybody can get Beta Access by visiting `#beta-builds` in TEN's Discord Server.
+1. Anybody can get Beta Access by visiting `#tohe-beta` in TEN's Discord Server.

 2. Become a Contributor, Tester, or Sponsor (Insider+) for Alpha Access.
 </details>